pantor/ros-control-center/README.md

 # ROS Control Center

-The control center is a universal tool for all ROS robots.
-It runs in the browser using a websocket connection with the robot.
+This Control Center is a universal tool for controlling robots running ROS.
+It runs in the browser using a websocket connection with the robot and [roslibjs](http://robotwebtools.org).

 ![screenshot](https://raw.githubusercontent.com/gaug-cns/ros-control-center/master/images/screenshot.png)